gvwilson/sensibleadventures/booksters-apprentice.md

 "I'm sure," Thomas said, running a gentle fingertip across the window.
 "This is beautiful work.
 Korrandarrenduk?"

 The captain shook his head.
 "Ip of Seyferte.
-About three hundred years ago.
 There used to be another one at Aft Landing, but some Bantangui pirate smashed it to bits about a hundred years ago."

-"May he be reborn to misery a thousand thousand times."
-Thomas spoke the curse without rancor.
+The pattern on Thomas's jacket froze for a moment.
+"May he be reborn to misery a thousand thousand times," the magician said, smoothing his lapels as gently as someone would pet a frightened cat.
 "Do you mind me asking its price?"

 The captain shrugged.
 "My name.
 And I can't leave the mountain."